 Of course, talking about VR leads to the fun idea of uploading one’s consciousness into computers.

 When I first saw the Matrix, instead of seeing it as a dystopic nightmare, I thought it was so cool that you could plug in to a different reality and fly around and jump across buildings (I’d be lying if I still didn’t think that’s kind of neat).
-But at the end of the day, your meat body is still plugged in, and your online presence only exists as long as you’re still breathing.
+Still, it’s your meat body that’s plugged in, and your online presence only exists as long as you’re still breathing.
 Once VR really starts to kick in, we’ll start to hear about people dying mid-VR session.
 Heart attacks, strokes, or even forgetting to eat - death will join us, only its exhibited manifestation is unclear.

 So how do we skip past that yucky mess of living and venture into digital immortality?
 Well, first we would have to understand what the heck is encapsulated by ‘the human mind’.
 The brain is not a Von Neumann computer.
 It’s chemicals, electricity, and mush.
 Additionally, it now also appears the brain doesn’t control the whole thinking thing - it’s also things like gut flora, toxoplasmosis, even body part transplants affecting behaviour.
 How much of the mind is the chemical stew of our own bodies?
 It’s unlikely that our behaviour could ever be perfectly replicated with a finite state machine.